 Information about building consent requirements to convert a residential garage or building into a habitable space (sleepout, over 10 sqm), and use of caravans or campervans for accommodation.

-If building alterations are to be carried out as part of the conversion a building consent may be required.
+If building alterations are to be carried out as part of the conversion a building consent may be required (please refer to accessory buildings section).
 Accessory buildings of less than 10 sqm are excluded from building consent.
-For more information, please refer to MBIE guidance on building work that is automatically exempt.
+For more information, please refer to MBIE guidance on building work that is automatically exempt(external link).

 It would be sensible to ensure that the building is dry, has ventilation and adequate insulation.
 If such (building) work is proposed a consent may be required.
 A building consent is required to add a toilet or bathroom to a sleepout.
 An upgrade requirement of this building consent would be to fit smoke alarms in both the new sleepout and in the house.

 A resource consent may be required if there are any non-compliances with the District Plan, such as loss of car parking or outdoor living spaces, or setbacks from boundaries.
-(Please refer to accessory buildings section).
-We recommend that you contact the Duty Planner on (03) 941 8999 to check this.
+We recommend that you contact the Duty Planner on 03 941 8999 to check this.

 There are many issues relating to this activity.
 The Building Act 2004, District Plan requirements and the Christchurch City Bylaws may apply.